GREATDANELADY.COM

 Chloremphenical suppresses the immune system and is not meant to be used on growing animals/children.
 Discuss other options with your veterinarian.

 It is my experience, the numbers of "real" Septicemia cases in this breed are not nearly as prevalent as breeders are led to believe from other breeders.
-When there is a case of Septicemia, more than likely it is due to unsanitary cropping and aftercare techniques.
+When there is a case of Septicemia, more than likely it is due to unsanitary cropping and ear aftercare techniques.

 Note: Of the 5200 cases of bone diseases reported to the NATIONAL BONE SURVEY, only two cases of "HOD-like" symptoms were the results of veterinarian diagnosed Septicemia.